-The financial statements have been prepared by the Directors in accordance with the regulatory financial reporting framework applicable to the Entity at 31 December 2018, established by Bank of Spain Circular 4/2017 of 27 November and its successive amendments effective at year-end.
+The Group's consolidated financial statements have been prepared by the directors in accordance with the regulatory financial reporting framework applicable to the Group at 31 December 2018, which is set forth in the International Financial Reporting Standards adopted by the European Union (hereinafter, "IFRS-EU").
+In preparing these statements, Bank of Spain Circular 4/2017 of 27 November has been taken into account, which constitutes the adaptation of the IFRS-EU to Spanish credit institutions, and subsequent amendments in force at the end of the financial year.

-The financial statements, which were prepared from the accounting records of CaixaBank, are presented in accordance with the regulatory financial reporting framework applicable to them and, in particular, with the accounting principles and rules contained therein and, accordingly, present fairly the Entity's equity, financial position, results of operations and cash flows for the corresponding financial year.
+The financial statements, which were prepared from the accounting records of CaixaBank and the Group's companies, are presented in accordance with the regulatory financial reporting framework applicable to them and, in particular, with the accounting principles and rules contained therein and, accordingly, present fairly the Group's equity, financial position, results of operations and cash flows for the financial year.
+The accompanying financial statements include certain adjustments and reclassifications required to apply the policies and criteria used by the Group companies on a consistent basis with those of CaixaBank.